 Secondly, you risk buying a dull-looking and lifeless diamond if you don't know what to avoid.
 Sadly, most people will get it wrong because they make the mistake of thinking that GIA Excellent is good enough.

 Fortunately, we're going to show you how to buy a stunning-looking diamond from Blue Nile.
 First, we'll show you how to set the advanced filters to separate the wheat from the chaff.
-Then, we'll explain how to interpret the lab report and avoid undesirable clarity characteristics.
+Second, we'll explain how to interpret the lab report and avoid any undesirable clarity characteristics.

 How to Set Up Your Blue Nile Diamond Search: